-Applications for the 57th California Department of Fish and Wildlife Academy are CLOSED.
+Applications for the 58th California Department of Fish and Wildlife Academy (January - August 2015) are OPEN.

 LOCATION: 3536 Butte Campus Drive, Oroville, CA 95965

 Fish and Wildlife Academy classes are held in the Allied Health/Public Service Building of the Butte College Campus.
 The campus is located at the geographical center of the communities of Chico, Oroville and Paradise at the corner of Clark and Durham Pentz Roads.
 There is convenient access from Highway 99 and Highway 70.